Has anyone else read The Lost Library? Or have you read another book by Rebecca Stead or Wendy Mass? We would love to hear your thoughts!

 For other MMGM posts, please visit Greg Pattridge's blog.

-Has anyone else read Scritch Scratch?
-Or have you read another book by Lindsay Currie?
-We’d love to hear your thoughts!
+Has anyone else read The Lost Library?
+Or have you read another book by Rebecca Stead or Wendy Mass?
+We would love to hear your thoughts!

 Happy Reading!